recalledz/project-start/README.md

 Run the game with the `?dev` query parameter to enable a debug panel.
 It offers helpers like spawning bosses, toggling fast mode, and skipping directly to the next night.
 A new button lets you toggle the sect map's zone overlays on or off for layout testing.
+You can also grant yourself extra fruit by entering an amount and clicking **Give**.